 Before I go into the recipe, this is not my typical copycat recipe.
 I want you to be able to make these from ingredients you have in your kitchen, with tools that you usually have.

 This recipe meets the condition of being made with ingredients you already have.
 The Starbucks Sous Vide Egg bites need a Sous Vide to prepare them.

 What is a sous vide?

-It is a type of cooker/appliance that enables you to slowly cook items in a water bath.
-When meat is prepared this way, the fat and connective tissues breakdown in a way that can’t be matched by more traditional methods of cooking.
+It is a cooker/appliance that enables you to cook items slowly in a water bath.
+When meat is prepared this way, the fat and connective tissues break down in a way that more traditional cooking methods can’t match.
 A Sous vide makes eggs super creamy and is critical for this recipe.

 I tested this recipe more than I typically do.
 I have been working on this recipe for about four weeks.
 I learned all sorts of things.
-What type of jars to use for these eggs, the different ingredients to use, and how long to cook them, and most importantly, cook your bacon before you add it to mix.
+What type of jars to use for these eggs, the different ingredients, how long to cook them, and most importantly, cook your bacon before adding it to the mix.

 Will you need a sous vide to make these egg bites?
 Yes.